Rollback Unwanted Changes and Restore Deleted Active Directory Objects

-While price was a factor, we ultimately chose Lepide as they were able to offer us threat response, and a way of separating out reporting duties to a web console.
+We chose Lepide as they were able to offer us threat detection and response, and a way of separating out reporting duties to a web console – all from one platform.

 Lepide is a perfect fit for our IT Security and Compliance requirements.
 It helps us cut out a lot of wasted time and money and now we know we can be compliant with industry standards.

 How We Help in Active Directory Object Restore and Rollback Changes

 - Capture Backup Snapshots Lepide Data Security Platform captures backup snapshots of Active Directory Objects and Group Policy Objects.
 These snapshots contain the states of such objects in the default, or a user-defined, folder.
 You can copy this backup data to an external drive for safety and can use it to restore in the future.
 A user can either create a schedule to capture backup snapshots at periodic intervals or capture a snapshot manually at any time.

 - Easily Roll Back Changes Active Directory and Group Policy Audit reports display all changes made.
 With one click, you can roll back any selected change and it will be reversed in seconds.
 For example, if a user has been provided Administrative privileges by mistake, simply right-click on its audit entry and click “Restore Change”.
 The administrative privileges for that user will be revoked instantly.

 - Restore Objects from Tombstone State Deleted objects are moved to what is known as “Tombstone State,” and the native process to recover from it is a cumbersome and time-consuming one.
 The potentially serious implications of some of these changes mean that a better process is necessary.
 The Lepide Object Restore Wizard provides you with an easier and quicker way of restoring such objects from their tombstone state.